ez-org/ezno.de/docs/node-management.md

 ## 💾 Backing up

-All of the important directories that needs to be backed up are symlinked in `/important`.
-You can create a backup `tar.gz` file with everything using the following command:
+You can create a backup `tar.gz` file using this command:

 ```bash
 ez backup > ez-backup.tar.gz